5 Ways School Counselors Can Help Student-Athletes Achieve their College Dreams

 I believe guiding teens is like peeling back an onion.
 There are so many layers to pull back and fully understand their individual needs in all facets of their lives to guide them in the right direction.
 High school counselors often get bad reviews and I often feel for those school counselors, as they really are in a lose-lose situation when being expected to serve so many!
 How on earth do they get past the second layer of that onion?

-This week, after I just did a recruiting educational session for the Florida School Counselors Association, I wanted to help provide some help to school counselors.
+I just did a recruiting educational session for the Florida School Counselors Association, I wanted to help provide some help to school counselors.
 If you are a school counselor, please pass this on to your colleagues.
 If you are a parent or a coach, will you please share this with the school counselors that interact with your student-athletes.

 Here are a few tips for how school counselors can help student-athletes start planning for college: